Reinforcement Learning via Self-Distillation: Related Work

 \subsection{Self-Distillation}

 The concept of self-distillation was first proposed by \cite{snell2022learning} in a setting akin to supervised learning, introducing the idea of sampling from a model provided with extra context and training the same model to mimic these predictions without that context.
-This mechanism has proven effective for compressing behavior~\citep{bai2022constitutional,choi2022prompt} and factual information~\citep{eyuboglu2025cartridges,kujanpaa2024knowledge} into model weights.
-Beyond compressing a fixed context into model weights, recent works have used self-distillation to learn from environment feedback~\citep{scheurer2023training,dou2024re,mitra2025semantic}.
-These approaches use an \emph{off-policy} self-distillation objective, which substantially underperforms SDPO's on-policy learning.
+This mechanism has proven effective for compressing behavior~\citep{bai2022constitutional,choi2022prompt,yang2024self,yang2025distilling} and factual information~\citep{eyuboglu2025cartridges,kujanpaa2024knowledge,cao2025infiniteicl} into model weights.
+Beyond compressing a fixed context into model weights, recent works have used self-distillation to learn from environment feedback~\citep{scheurer2023training,dou2024re,zhou2025expo,mitra2025semantic,song2026expanding}.
+These approaches use an \emph{off-policy} self-distillation objective, which we find to substantially underperform SDPO's on-policy learning.
 Off-policy self-distillation trains the student on generations from the teacher, whereas SDPO trains the student to avoid mistakes in its own generations.
-In concurrent work, \cite{chen2025retrospective} apply on-policy self-distillation to grid world settings where feedback is a scalar reward, and a reflection stage in the self-teacher diagnoses possible mistakes, showing improved credit assignment compared to learning value networks for advantage estimation. \looseness=-1
+In concurrent work, \cite{chen2025retrospective} apply on-policy self-distillation to grid world settings where feedback is a scalar reward, and a reflection stage in the self-teacher diagnoses possible mistakes, showing improved credit assignment compared to learning value networks for advantage estimation.
+Other concurrent work studies SDPO on a fixed dataset of expert demonstrations, without online environment interaction~\citep{shenfeld2026self,zhao2026self}. \looseness=-1